 SESAR partners test system to reduce wake vortices during landing

-Partners in working on the SESAR Solution “wake turbulence separation optimisation” are demonstrating the effectiveness of a system using plate lines – a system of parallel plates arranged one after another - to reduce wake vortices at large airports.
+Partners in working on the SESAR Solution “wake turbulence separation optimisation” are demonstrating the effectiveness of a system using plate lines – parallel plates arranged one after another - to reduce wake vortices at large airports.

 The project aims to demonstrate the effectiveness of the plate lines at large airports.
 “The very first evaluations of the new measurements in Vienna show that the wake vortices near the plates decay noticeably faster there as well,” says Frank Holzäpfel of the DLR Institute of Atmospheric Physics.